Outdated or Unsupported Browser Detected

-Individual claim computer records are available by calling one of the information/assistance telephone numbers.
+Individual claim computer records are available online.
+For help using online services or if you are unable to go online call (414) 435-7069 or toll-free (844) 910-3661 during business hours.
 The department will only give information about your claim to you or to the employer that is charged for benefits.
 The Privacy Act does not allow us to give information to a family member.

-Unemployment insurance is considered income for federal and state tax purposes.
-Each year all of your benefit payments are reported to the Internal Revenue Service and the Wisconsin Department of Revenue.
+Unemployment benefit payments are considered income for federal and state tax purposes.
+Each year all of your benefit payments are reported to the Internal Revenue Service (IRS) and the Wisconsin Department of Revenue.
 You can ask to have state and federal taxes withheld from your unemployment payments or make estimated tax payments.

 If you decide to have taxes withheld, we will deduct 10% for federal taxes and/or 5% for state taxes from your weekly benefit payment.
-To have federal and/or state unemployment taxes withheld, call one of the initial claims application telephone numbers available at http://dwd.wisconsin.gov/uiben/services.htm and press 2.
-You may discontinue your withholding election at any time by calling the same telephone number.
+To have federal and/or state unemployment taxes withheld, go to https://my.unemployment.wisconsin.gov.